MagnetronASTRO/MagnetronASTRO/README.md

 - 👋 Hi, I’m Dominik
-- 💻 I'm working on windows/macOS and linux
+- 💻 I'm working on macOS/windows and linux
-- 👀 I’m interested in Web technologies, both Front and Back end...
+- 👀 I’m interested in ...
 - 💞️ I’m looking to collaborate on any platform.
 - 📫 How to reach me [Linkedin dgrudnik](https://www.linkedin.com/in/dominik-grudnik-426759212/)
 <!---